CJBarbosa/MySalonProjec/README.md

 This project is part of the ComIT Node.js course.
-A website with a book appointments online.
+A website with a book online appointment and Admin Area.
-It is using the technologies:
+It is using the following technologies:
 -HTML5
 -CSS3
 -JavaScript